Prepaid Accounts Also Called Prepaid Expenses Are

 As the goods or services are consumed over time, the prepaid asset is gradually amortized (or expensed) on the income statement.
 The amortization method depends on the nature of the prepaid expense and the pattern in which the benefits are consumed.
 Common amortization methods include:

 • Straight-Line Method: This method allocates an equal amount of expense to each period over the useful life of the prepaid asset.
-For example, if a company has a prepaid insurance asset of $12,000 with a one-year policy, the monthly amortization expense would be $1,000 ($12,000 / 12 months).
+Take this: if a company has a prepaid insurance asset of $12,000 with a one-year policy, the monthly amortization expense would be $1,000 ($12,000 / 12 months).

 • Usage-Based Method: This method allocates expense based on the actual usage of the goods or services.
-For example, if a company prepays for advertising based on the number of impressions, the expense would be recognized as the impressions are delivered.
+To give you an idea, if a company prepays for advertising based on the number of impressions, the expense would be recognized as the impressions are delivered.

 The journal entry to record the amortization expense is as follows: